Dowdow/dowdow.github.io/src/posts/routing.md

 But when dealing with a Single Page Application and not statically generated html, this can become an issue.
 A solution I find for this, is using the `hash` fragments of urls as a simple routing mecanism.

-In this brief article, I'll guide you through the process of building a straightforward routing system in React using hashes, inspirired by the syntax of `react-router`.
+In this brief post, I'll guide you through the process of building a straightforward routing system in React using hashes, inspirired by the syntax of `react-router`.

 This system is currently in use on this website.